 It’s our summer place where we eat, entertain, and relax.

-I built all the fieldstone bedding areas around the backyard.
+I built all the fieldstone raised beds around the backyard.
 I went to a free class at a local supply company and learned how to do it.
 This was a long time ago, before HGTV.
 I was the only woman in the class with a bunch of burly landscaping contractors.
 I learned a lot and came home with all of their business cards as they thought I would be calling them and wouldn’t want to do it myself.
 They were wrong.
 It was easy, like putting the pieces of a puzzle together.

 I ordered 4 pallets of fieldstone and they were delivered right to my driveway.
 I measured out the area where I wanted the border and then dug a flat ditch a little wider than my proposed wall width.
 I then placed a flat layer of tiny stones in the bottom and then started stacking the fieldstone’s on top of that layer.
 I had to make sure I kept the wall level and used a “bubble level” to check that I was doing so.